Thursday, June 2, 2022 | Noon

-As of January 10, 2021, we will officially reach our 100th anniversary of improving lives in Western Massachusetts.
+As of January 10, 2021, we officially reached our 100th anniversary of improving lives in Western Massachusetts.

-In recognition of this important milestone and our commitment to the people of Hampden County, Granby, and South Hadley, we have decided to start our 100th year with new services designed to provide the greatest impact with our donors’ hard-earned dollars, based on feedback we received from a survey of local UWPV stakeholders and community leaders conducted in July 2020.
+To recognize this important milestone and our commitment to the people of Hampden County, Granby, and South Hadley, we decided to celebrate our 100th year with new services designed to provide the greatest impact with our donors’ hard-earned dollars.

 For decades, we have funded programs to feed the hungry in our 25-community service area, but our area is still at a deficit.
 To address this need, we are working closely with the Food Bank of Western Massachusetts, and have already come up with several additions to our food initiatives:

-- Meeting with food pantries to learn about their individual needs, such as supplies and volunteers, and determine how UWPV can help meet them
+Meeting with food pantries to learn about their individual needs, such as supplies and volunteers, and determining how UWPV can help meet them.

 UWPV is developing a youth development curriculum, called YouthGenerate, which we are providing with grant funding to out-of-school programs in our service area.
 YouthGenerate is a service-learning curriculum focused on leadership development and building life skills through mentoring, character/citizenship development, and community service.